metametadata/carry/docs/user-guide.md

 The middleware requires a [History API](https://developer.mozilla.org/en/docs/Web/API/History) wrapper to be provided.
-Such object must satisfy [`HistoryProtocol`](/api/carry-history.core.html#var-HistoryProtocol) and there are several constructors provided to create such instances:
+Such object must satisfy [`HistoryProtocol`](/api/carry-history.core.html#var-HistoryProtocol) and there are several constructors for creating such instances:

 * [`(new-legacy-hash-history)`](/api/carry-history.core.html#var-new-legacy-hash-history)